mirulili/blog/content/post/sample post/index.md

 ## First try: DeepSeek-R1-Zero (taming wild horses)
 The Idea is like this:
-> "Should we not show any examples of correct answers (SFT) to AI, just let them solve the questions (mathematics, coding) and then reward them with 'Answer!' or 'Deng!' to learn reasoning on their own?"
+> Should we not show any examples of correct answers (SFT) to AI, just let them solve the questions (mathematics, coding) and then reward them with 'Answer!' or 'Deng!' to learn reasoning on their own?

 Only Reinforcement Learning (RL) was applied to this basic model (DeepSeek-V3-Base) that taught nothing.
 In other words, they did not show examples of correct answers (SFT data) in advance, and they let them solve problems (mathematics, coding, etc.) on their own and only rewarded them according to the correct answers.
 The metaphor is to give a baby a block, say, "Build the tower," and then give him a candy only when the tower is finished.
 He never taught me how to stack it.